 Politics is about power and conflict and explores issues ranging from the provision of local sporting facilities to the decision to go to war.
-You will have the opportunity for lots of discussion drawing on your opinions, research and recent political events.
-You will visit key political institutions such as Parliament.
 You will be encouraged to see and hear prominent politicians at special conferences and listen to guest speakers, such as pressure group representatives, local MPs and councillors.

 You will study Global Politics which examine the interactions of countries as they deal with issues of globalisation, human rights and environmental issues and looking at how international organisations such as the UN and EU play an increasingly important role in international politics.

 - 100% exam

 There is a wide range of extra activities during the course: